ravcom71/Election-2020-USA/README.md

 # Election 2020 USA
 The project was completed during postgraduate studies at the University of Gdańsk.

+The Best_model.ipynb file contains a summary of the topics discussed in the TV debates of the candidates for the US presidency and commented on in social networks.

 Analysis:
 - television debates,
 - YouTube comments under TV debates,